MarkRosemaker/go-cartesian/README.md

 In [`go-cartesian/api/points/points.go`](https://github.com/MarkRosemaker/go-cartesian/blob/master/api/points/points.go), `func Respond(req *http.Request) interface{}` calculates the response to the request:

 - The form is parsed to get the origin point as a [`point.Point`](https://github.com/MarkRosemaker/go-cartesian/blob/master/math/point/point.go) and the radius (a.k.a. distance) as an `int`.
-- A slice of [`point.WithDistance`](https://github.com/MarkRosemaker/go-cartesian/blob/master/math/point/with-distance.go) (i.e. a [`points.WithDistance`](https://github.com/MarkRosemaker/go-cartesian/blob/master/math/points/with-distance.go)) is created, which holds both the points and their distance to the origin point.
+- A slice of [`point.WithDistance`](https://github.com/MarkRosemaker/go-cartesian/blob/master/math/point/with-distance.go) (i.e. a [`points.WithDistance`](https://github.com/MarkRosemaker/go-cartesian/blob/master/math/points/with-distance.go)) is created, which holds both the points and their distances to the origin point.
 - This slice is then sorted and points that are too far removed are filtered out.
 [See below](#sort-and-cut-vs-collect-and-sort) for two implementations.
 - The result is a list of just the points, which are extracted from the filtered and sorted `points.WithDistance` list.